 MA Entrance Requirements

-- be knowledgeable about the history and cultural relevance of the fine arts and be able to hold and articulate a view of their own work in relationship to that
+- Be knowledgeable about the history and cultural relevance of the disciplines pertinent to the arts and humanities, as well as be able to hold and articulate a view of their own work in relationship to that.

 Cross College Requirements